aron-hoogeveen/energy-consumption-reporter/docs/report-file-format.md

 }
 ```

-To further specify the available fields, we first identify our end users. **and how they might want to use the reporting tool.**
+To further specify the available fields, we first identify our end users.

 - us, as the designers of this energy consumption reporter tool;
 - software developer teams;